aring87/Software-List-Management/README.md

 A small Python GUI tool for searching a software list in Excel and submitting a software request via a form-style workflow.

-This repo includes **fictional demo data** in `/samples` so you can test the app without using real EDRL/Intune exports.
+This repo includes **fictional demo data** in `/samples` so you can test the app without using real Intune exports.

 ## What's in this repo